oscarnyeba/QN2-VUPay/README.md

 # QN2-VUPay

-A Java application developed for Victoria University Kampala (VUU) that allows applicants to enter a Module Code and get the corresponding course details returned to the screen.
+A Java application developed for Victoria University Kampala (VU) that allows applicants to enter a Module Code and get the corresponding course details returned to the screen.

 ## Project Structure